charto/nbind/README.md

 where type is the desired C++ type that the return value should be converted to.
 This is because the C++ compiler cannot otherwise know what the callback might return.

-Warning: currently callbacks have a very short lifetime!
-They can be called only until the first function that received them returns.
+Warning: while callbacks are currently passed by reference, they're freed after the called C++ function returns!
-That means it's possible to create a function like `Array.map` which calls a callback zero or more times and then returns, never using the callback again.
+That's intended for synchronous functions like `Array.map` which calls a callback zero or more times and then returns.
-It's currently not possible to create a function like `setTimeout` which calls the callback after it has returned.
+For asynchronous functions like `setTimeout` which calls the callback after it has returned, you need to copy the argument to a new `nbind::cbFunction` and store it somewhere.

 Using objects
 -------------